Sereg20/Task_Center/SCC_config/1 Add Subaccount/README.md

 ![save Subaccount](./Images/1.2.4.png "save Subaccount")

-As a result the connection between your BTP Subaccount and SAP Cloud Connector is established.
+As a result, the connection between your BTP Subaccount and SAP Cloud Connector is established.

 ### Step 2: Verify the connection is successful